 11. Swagbucks Watch

-Earnings: Usually modest.
-Works best when combined with other Swagbucks methods.
+Not high paying but can run in background.
+Works best combined with other Swagbucks methods.

 12. Receipt Hog